UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

-A person’s income needs to remain under a defined threshold to be eligible for Green Mountain Care.
+A person’s income must remain under a defined threshold to be eligible for Green Mountain Care.
 This threshold is calculated based on your household size.

 For an individual, the threshold is $17,131 per year to qualify.
 If the household has three persons, the income threshold is $29,207.
-For over 18-year-old’s Green Mountain Care can also provide coverage to people who need ongoing care in a nursing facility or assisted care.
+For adults, Green Mountain Care can also provide coverage to people who need ongoing care in a nursing facility or assisted care.

 The state also offers a long-term Medicaid program.
 This allows residents to pay into a long-term care program that suits their health needs and preferences.

-Vermont health insurance is offered at four metal tiers.
-They are bronze, silver, gold and platinum.
-The platinum tier is the cheapest plan offered at a monthly price of $915 from the insurance provider MVP VT Platinum 1.
+Vermont health insurance is available in four metal tiers.
+They tiers are bronze, silver, gold, and platinum.
+The platinum tier offers the cheapest plan at a monthly price of $915 from the insurance provider MVP VT Platinum 1.
 It has a small deductible of $400 and maximum out-of-pocket expenses of $1,400.